<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h2>Sign 2: Braking That Feels Off</h2>

 <p>Brake feel changes are another thing owners tend to adapt to rather than act on.
-A softer pedal than usual, a cart that pulls to one side when braking, a longer stopping distance, or a grinding sensation when slowing down are all signs that the braking system deserves attention.
-Golf car brakes — cable-actuated drum brakes on most models — stretch and wear over time, and the adjustment window between &#8220;fine&#8221; and &#8220;needs service&#8221; can be narrower than people expect.</p>
+A softer pedal than usual, a cart that pulls to one side when braking, a longer stopping distance, a grinding sensation when slowing down, or rapid brake grabbing with minimal pedal pressure are all signs that the braking system deserves attention.
+Golf car brakes — cable-actuated drum brakes on most models — stretch and wear over time, and the adjustment window between “fine” and “needs service” can be narrower than people expect.</p>

 <p>For commercial fleet operators, brake reliability is a non-negotiable safety consideration.
 A vehicle moving staff, guests, or cargo across an event site or commercial property needs to stop predictably every time.
 We&#8217;d rather see a fleet vehicle come in for a brake adjustment on a regular schedule than have a braking issue surface during an event or active operations.</p>